Most wealthy U.S. households continued to give in 2020, study finds

-Nine out of ten affluent American households continued to give to charity in 2020, a report from Bank of America and Indiana University Lilly Family School of Philanthropy finds.
+Nine out of ten wealthy U.S. households continued to give to charity in 2020, a report from Bank of America and Indiana University Lilly Family School of Philanthropy finds.

 Based on a survey of more than sixteen hundred households with a net worth of at least $1 million (excluding the value of their primary home) and/or annual household income of at least $200,000, the 2021 Bank of America Study of Philanthropy: Charitable Giving by Affluent Households found that 88 percent of respondents reported maintaining or increasing their giving in 2020, and that 47 percent made a donation or financially supported an individual or business in direct response to the COVID-19 pandemic.
 Among respondents who donated to charity, 37 percent reported increasing their giving to organizations helping to meet basic needs or providing medical care, while 16 percent increased their giving to religious organizations and 12 percent increased their giving to other types of organizations.